 DC Electro Thermal Soil Remediation - the integration of DC electrical resistive heating, electroosmosis and in-situ zero-valent iron reductive technologies for the remediation of clays and glacial tills contaminated with chlorinated solvents.

-DC Electro-thermal Remediation is the integration of direct current (DC)electrical heating and in-situ treatment developed specifically designed to treat chlorinated solvent contamination in low permeability soils totally below grade.
+DC Electro-thermal Remediation is the integration of direct current (DC) electrical heating and in-situ treatment developed specifically to treat chlorinated solvent contamination in low permeability soils, totally below grade.
 Terran Corporation is the leader in large scale electrokinetic process installations.

 The DC electricity provides two primary functions.
-The first is heating the soil to about 90°C helping to disperse residual dense non-aqueous phase liquid (DNAPL) pools or ganglia and creating vapor phase transport.
-Maintaining a lower temperature can assist in biodegradation, if desired.
-The second function is to induce electroosmotic flow.
-Electroosmosis is the directional movement of pore water in soil, from anode to cathode, providing a flushing action even, in the tightest clays.
-This electroosmotic flow is the proven advantage of using DC electricity over AC (including 6-phase resistive heating) or steam and allows the addition of in-situ reactive treatment zones (or curtains).
+The first is heating the soil up to 100°C helping to disperse residual dense non-aqueous phase liquid (DNAPL) pools or ganglia and create vapor phase transport.
+Maintaining a lower temperature (~40°C) can assist in biodegradation, if desired.
+The second function is to induce electroosmosis.
+Electroosmosis is the directional movement of pore water in soil, from anode to cathode, providing a flushing action, even in the tightest clays.
+This electroosmotic flow is the proven advantage of using DC electricity over AC (including 6-phase resistive heating) or steam by allowing the addition of in-situ reactive treatment zones (or curtains).
 These zones are emplaced perpendicular to the electroosmotic flow to intercept and degrade contaminants.
-In-situ destruction means no extraction or above ground treatment is necessary, which keeps operations and maintanence to a minimum.
+In-situ destruction means no extraction or above ground treatment is necessary, which keeps operations and maintenance to a minimum.
 The treatment zones for chlorinated solvents typically are spaced 5 feet apart and consist of zero-valent iron suspended in kaolin clay.
 The treatment zones for biodegradation based systems can be a source of electron donors or acceptors such as organic carbon, sulfate, ferrous or lactate.

 Electro-thermal remediation has been used to treat clays and glacial tills contaminated with solvent such as trichloroethylene (TCE) perchloroethylene (PCE), vinyl chloride, cis-1,2-dichloroethylene (cis-DCE), 1,1-dichloroethylene (DCE), 1,1,1-trichloroethane (TCA), 1,1-dichloroethane (1,1-DCA) and others.
-When applied to the source zones, 99% or more removals can be achieved.
-Even DNAPL areas can be treated to levels well below 1 mg/kg for about one third, or less, the cost of excavation and disposal.
+When applied to the source zones, mass removal of 90% or greater can be achieved.
+Even DNAPL areas can be treated to levels below 1 mg/kg for about one half, or less, the cost of excavation and disposal.
 This technology can be applied above (vadose zone) or below the water table (saturated zone).

-Terran has developed and refined the process of in-situ treatment materials emplacement, driving down installation costs.
+Terran, and its contractor, have developed and refined the process of in-situ treatment materials emplacement, driving down installation costs.
 Using modified sheet-pile driving equipment and common mixing and pumping equipment, a large amount of materials can be emplaced in a short period of time in a very cost-effective manner.
-The sheet-pile driving equipment has been modified to direct push a large hollow mandrel up to 50 feet into the ground.
-A disposable shoe is placed on the leading edge to open the hole and keep materials from filling the mandrel on the down-stroke.
-Materials can be pumped into the mandrel on the down-stroke or added to the mandrel once it is driven to depth.
+The sheet-pile driving equipment has been modified to push a large hollow mandrel up to 50 feet into the ground using a vibratory hammer.
+A disposable shoe is placed on the leading edge to open the hole to keep soil from filling the mandrel on the down-stroke.
+Treatment materials can be pumped into the mandrel on the down-stroke or added to the mandrel once it is driven to depth.
 For example, a 20 inch by 2 inch opening mandrel can be driven 25 feet, filled with a zero-valent iron (ZVI) slurry on the down-stroke, and removed in about a 2 minute cycle time.
 Up to 500 feet per day of 2-inch thick wall can be emplaced per day (see the installation videos below).

 LasagnaTM is the patented and trademarked name for this integration of DC electricity and in-situ treatment and was developed by a consortium of scientists from DuPont, General Electric and Monsanto along with the USEPA and US DOE.

-Typically, a series of planar electrodes are emplaced at the outer edge of a source zone with a spread of between 20 and 100 ft apart.
-Treatment zones consisting of iron filings suspended in clay slurry, or some other desired treatment material, are emplaced between and parallel to the electrode zones.
-When the power is on, the whole soil mass is heated and pore water travels from the anode to the cathode uniformly and predictably.
+A typical Lasagna installation consists of a series of planar electrodes emplaced at the outer edge of a source zone with a spread of between 20 and 100 ft, and with treatment zones consisting of iron filings suspended in clay slurry emplaced between and parallel to the electrode zones.
+When the power is on, the whole soil mass is heated and pore water and contaminants travel from the anode to the cathode uniformly and predictably.
 The pore water that collects at the cathode is recycled to the anode by gravity.
-Ionic compounds move via the electric field to the oppositely charged electrode while non-polar compounds move with the pore water toward the cathode.
-Cations, such as cadmium and other metals will migrate toward the cathode.
-Anionic species, such as arsenate, sulfate, and nitrate migrate toward the anodes.

 Lasagna Conceptual Drawing

 Although there are many possible configurations and electrode arrangements, a two segment approach is typically taken.
-The two segments approach consists of two outer anodes and one central common cathode and results in minimal stray voltage and current.
+The two segments approach consists of two outer anodes and one central common cathode.
+This design results in minimal stray voltage and current.
 In urban settings, it is important to minimize or eliminate corrosion impacts on local utilities by stray current.
 Stray voltage and current testing at the latest urban sites indicates Lasagna can be operated without negative impacts to buried gas and water lines nearby.

 How Does It Work?

 Electroosmosis has been known since the 1930s as an efficient means of dewatering clays and silts for soil stability.
 It can also be used to move pore water and contaminants through all types of soils.
-This attribute, plus the resistive soil heating that occurs makes it a useful tool for reclaiming solvent contaminated soils.
+This attribute, plus the resistive soil heating that occurs makes it a useful tool for the remediation of solvent contaminated soils.

 PGDP - Paducah